abstracta/browser-copilot/agent-extended/README.md

-# GPT Agent Example
+# agent-extended

-This is a simple agent example that integrates with OpenAI (or Azure OpenAI) and provides a similar basic experience to ChatGPT.
+This is an agent example that integrates with OpenAI (or Azure OpenAI) and provides a similar basic experience to ChatGPT, including authentication, proper session handling, response streaming and transcripts support.

 It is developed using the following: